beccalatto/multi_sta_lta/README.md

 # Multi-STA/LTA (Additional materials)
 Latto, R., Turner, R. J., Reading, A. M., Winberry, J. P., “Event detection for cryoseismology.”
 The Cryosphere, in preparation for submission August 2022.

 Latto, R., Turner, R. J., Reading, A. M., Cook, S., Kulessa, B., Winberry, J. P., “Unsupervised learning applied to cryoseismic signals: identification of glacier processes from the Whillans Ice Stream.”
 The Cryosphere, in preparation for submission August 2022.

-Here, users can find the data and code used for generating the event catalogues in Event detection for cryoseismology.
+MultiSTALTA_UseGuide.pdf: How-to guide to download the multi-STA/LTA function and use in ObsPy

+entrypoints.txt: Replacement text file for implementing multi-STA/LTA in Python

+trigger.py: ObsPy script with all native trigger routines and including the multi-STA/LTA routine

+( <hr /> )

 Supplementary files are publicly available on https://github.com/beccalatto/multistalta in sub folder
 # eventdetectionforcryoseismology_Ch3/

 Repository architecture, including folder and file names with descriptions, is listed below.

-MultiSTALTA_UseGuide.pdf: How-to guide to download the multi-STA/LTA function and use in ObsPy

-entrypoints.txt: Replacement text file for implementing multi-STA/LTA in Python

-trigger.py: ObsPy script with all native trigger routines and including the multi-STA/LTA routine

 ## /prototype catalogues/detection catalogues/